musicheardworldwide/sin-init/Docs/Blackhat/warberrypi.md

 # WarBerryPi

 ### Description
-WarBerryPi was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much [[Information]] as possible in a short period of [[sin/1.
-Initialization/Tools/MCP Server Tools/Time/time]] with being as stealth as possible.
+WarBerryPi was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much [[sin/Initialization/Docs/Open WebUI Docs/Information/Information]] as possible in a short period of [[sin/Initialization/Tools/MCP Server Tools/Time/time]] with being as stealth as possible.
 Just find a network port and plug it in.
 The scripts have been designed in a way that the approach is targeted to avoid noise in the network that could lead to detection and to be as efficient as possible.
 The WarBerry script is a collection of scanning [[Tools]] put together to provide that functionality.

 ### Categories
 * Red Teaming